hsjobeki/mana/README.md

 That is a common painpoint with `flakes` currently leading to workarounds.
 In Mana this is a first class citizen.

-Unless specified in the `mana.nix` all dependencies are in the `eval` group
+Unless specified in the `mana.nix` all dependencies are in the `eval` group.

 ```nix
 # mana.nix